yers-m/yers_documentation/docs/index.md

 - **Literature review**
 - **My notes about NLMEM**
 - **Programming and Tools:**
-- **Challenges and Solutions:**

 ## Who can use this?

 Whether you're a fellow researcher, a new team member, or just curious about pharmacometrics, this documentation is designed to provide you with a clear understanding of my work.
-Dive into the sections that interest you

 Feel free to reach out if you have questions or would like to discuss.
 You can find me here